rbarrois/tdparser/docs/reference.rst

         :return: The value this token evaluates to

+.. class:: LeftParen(Token)

+    A simple :class:`Token` subclass matching an opening bracket, ``(``.

+    When parsed, this will token will fetch the next subexpression, assert that this expression is followed by a :class:`RightParen` token, and return the value of the fetched expression.

+    .. attribute:: match

+        The token class to expect at the end of the subexpression.
+        This simplifies writing similar "bracket" tokens with different opening/closing signs.

+        :type: :class:`Token`

+.. class:: RightParen(Token)

+    A simple, passive :class:`Token` (returns no value).

+    Used by the :class:`LeftParen` token to check that the sub-expression was properly enclosed in left/right brackets.

 .. class:: EndToken(Token)

     This specific :class:`Token` marks the end of the input stream.